 The spot was chosen long ago.
 A cool and sheltered little rise in the foothills of the mountain, far above her home in the Green Valley.
 Generations before her have come here each year in summer to gather berries and mushrooms and herbs.

-Tiny Rag Doll patterns and kits are on sale until 8/1!
+Tiny Rag Doll patterns are on sale until 8/1!

 She sleeps soundly in a big pile of quilts.
 The chicken does too.
 Her day starts at dawn with strong tea in her favorite cup and saucer.

 The pattern and instructions for the tent are below.
 You might also be interested in tutorials for the stove, dishes, quilts and chicken – find them all here.

 You know who else loves to camp?
 Mr. Socks.